EtomicCheese/Ultimate-Resourcepack-Docs/Ultimate-Resourcepack-Tutorial.md

 }
 ```

-Just like how you need a comma `,` to tell `Json` that there is another value on the way, you also do it to the curly brackets `{}` to tell `Json` that there is another pair coming along.
+Just like how you need a comma `,` to tell `Json` that there is another value in line, you also do it to the curly brackets `{}` to tell `Json` that there is another pair coming along.

-The last piece of information that is needed is `true` and `false` statements.
+The last piece of information that is needed is `true` and `false` statements, or what we call a `Boolean`.
 They are simply the word `true` and `false` without quotations.

 ```json
 {